 You've Achieved All Your Goals

+Say, you’ve achieved all the goals you set.
+You deserve an achievement award.
 Congratulations.
 You earned it.
 You are a model citizen.

 You're someone that people admire.
 You're someone that people want to be like; they want to emulate you.
-They are looking at you saying, "wow, if my life is only half as successful as yours was, then guess what?
+They are looking at you saying, "Wow, if my life is only half as successful as yours was, then guess what?
 I will be great."

 - What are people saying about you at your award ceremony?